lewisknewton/questionnaire-engine/README.md

 To access the application, run `npm start` on your running virtual machine and enter the address shown into your browser.

 For testing purposes, the [example.json](questionnaires/example.json) file has been included to provide an example questionnaire.
-Similar files—[another-example.json](questionnaires/another-example/another-example.json) and [without-questions.json](questionnaires/another-example/without-questions.json)—have also been included within a sub-folder.
+Similar files—[another-example.json](questionnaires/another-example/another-example.json) and [without-questions.json](questionnaires/another-example/without-questions.json)—have also been included within a sub-directory.

+### Questionnaires

+The questionnaire engine uses a JSON structure to define and read the details of questionnaires.

+All questionnaires must be stored in the [questionnaires/](questionnaires/) directory as `.JSON` files.
+Any sub-directories within this directory will be searched recursively to load questionnaires included within them.

+#### Adding Questionnaires

+To add a questionnaire, place its JSON file into the [questionnaires/](questionnaires/) directory, or a sub-directory within this directory.

 ## Design